 13 There was no bread in all the land, for the famine was very severe, so that the land of Egypt and the land of Canaan languished because of the famine.
 14 Joseph accumulated all the money that was to be found in the lands of Egypt and Canaan, from the grain which the people had bought, and Joseph brought the money into Pharaoh’s house.
 15 When the money was all spent in the land of Egypt and in the land of Canaan, all the Egyptians came to Joseph, and said, “Give us bread, for why should we die in your presence?
 For our money is all gone.”

 16 Joseph said, “Give me your livestock, and I will give you food for your livestock, if your money is gone.”

 17 They brought their livestock to Joseph, and Joseph gave them bread in exchange for the horses, and for the flocks, and for the herds, and for the donkeys; and he fed them with bread in exchange for all their livestock for that year.
-18 When that year was ended, they came to him the second year, and said to him, “We will not hide from my lord that our money is all spent, and the herds of livestock are my lord’s.
-There is nothing left in the sight of my lord, but our bodies, and our lands.
+18 When that year was ended, they came to him the second year and said to him, “We will not hide from my lord that our money is all spent, and the herds of livestock are my lord’s.
+There is nothing left in the sight of my lord, but our bodies and our lands.
 19 Why should we die before your eyes, both we and our land?
-Buy us and our land for bread, and we and our land will be servants to Pharaoh.
+Buy us and our land for bread, and we and our land will be slaves to Pharaoh.
 Give us seed, that we may live and not die, and that the land will not be desolate.”

 23 Then Joseph said to the people, “I have bought you and your land today for Pharaoh.
 Here is seed for you, and you shall sow the land.
 24 It will happen at the harvests, that you shall give 20% of it to Pharaoh, and 80% of it will be your own, for the seed of the field, for your food, for those of your households, and for food for your little ones.”